-It's a common practice among independent professionals to enter into verbal contracts with clients - handshake agreements, or deals made over the phone.
-Without the red tape and lumbering bureaucracy that can slow down larger businesses, independent professionals enjoy the advantages of being flexible and agile in transactions and deals.
+Entering into a verbal contract with clients is a common practice among independent professionals.
+Without the red tape and bureaucracy that can slow down larger businesses, independents enjoy the advantages of being flexible and agile in transactions and deals.

-However, while verbal contracts can often simplify business, if things go sour, they can end up making things much more complicated instead.
-So what’s the best way for independent professionals to protect themselves from a bad situation?
-Here are some tips to keep your business both agile and safe.
+However, while verbal contracts often simplify business, if things go sour they can end up complicating your relationship with your client relationship.
+So, what’s the best way to protect yourself from a bad situation?
+Follow these four tips to keep your business both agile and safe.

 Of course, the very best way to protect yourself from issues surrounding verbal contracts is to forgo them completely and use written contracts instead.
 While this may not be realistic in every situation, it’s often worthwhile to get that all-important client signature.
 Your contract doesn’t have to be complex—a simple statement of the terms of your agreement that is signed both by you and by your client will suffice.